Alamofire + AlamofireObjectMapper

 I usually have an ApiContext

-information, such as the current environment, authentication tokens etc. This
+class to manage and persist API-specific information, such as the current environment, authentication tokens etc.

-context can be used by services that need to communicate with the api.
-Using a
+This context can be used by services that need to communicate with the API.
+A singleton context ensures that all API specific services are properly affected whenever it changes.

 Let’s create an ApiContext